RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ###  Bat
 ![bat](https://user-images.githubusercontent.com/71182082/118397184-11140e80-b653-11eb-974d-f857ce7735b0.png)<br>
-A bat is just a bat which live on this tower.
+A bat is just a bat which live in this tower.
 The bat is not strong, it's just a bat.<br>

 ### Mimic
 The mimic looks exactly like a chest.
 But once you try to open it, it reveal it's true face and attack you.<br>

 ### Merchant Monster
-You choose to attack the merchant, what a bad idea.
+You chose to attack the merchant, what a bad idea.
 Now he's angry and want to kill you, don't underestimate him, his strength is incredible.<br>

 ### Vampire
 ![vampire](https://user-images.githubusercontent.com/71182082/118400218-ffd1fe80-b660-11eb-8117-5f26127ded1b.png)<br>